Revenue Limit Steps

 - increases for implementing energy efficiency measures;

-- Wisconsin Parental Choice, Racine Parental Choice voucher exemptions;
+- Wisconsin Parental Choice or Racine Parental Choice voucher exemptions;

 - Special Needs Scholarship Program voucher exemptions; and